Jeddah's hotel demand outpaced supply in March, according to preliminary monthly data from STR.

-LONDON—STR’s preliminary March 2018 data for hotels in Jeddah, Saudi Arabia, indicates mostly negative performance due to a spike in supply.
+LONDON—STR’s preliminary March 2019 data for Jeddah, Saudi Arabia, indicates a drop in room rates during low occupancy season.

 Based on daily data from March, Jeddah reported the following in year-over-year comparisons:

 • Average daily rate (ADR): -17.1% to SAR563.89

 • Revenue per available room (RevPAR): -14.8% to SAR275.21

 The absolute ADR value was the lowest for any month in Jeddah since April 2008.
 As a result, RevPAR fell to its lowest March level since 2007.
 STR analysts note that while demand outpaced continued significant supply growth in Jeddah, a very competitive marketplace during low season led to hoteliers sacrificing room rate to maintain market share.

 STR will release full March results later this month.